chiptunecafe/VGMCK_Arch/README.md

 A fork of zzo38's VGMCK MML to VGM Compiler, doubling as an archive of the original version.

 # To Do
-* Fix the Eof offset
+* Improve command line syntax

 # Currently Supported Sound Chips
 * SN76489 PSG (SMS/GG, BBC Micro, PCjr, Tandy)